 16. Put Out Welcome Signs, Flyers & Disclosures

-Once you have your directional signs and balloons up, it’s time to prepare the house to show.
-Set up a small table at the entrance with your welcome sign, sign-in sheet, flyers, and disclosures so they’re the first thing your guests see.
+Once your directional signs and balloons are in place, it’s time to prepare the house for viewing.
+Set up a visible and informative entrance with a small table displaying your welcome sign, sign-in sheet, flyers, and disclosures.
+This clear guidance ensures your guests are well-informed from the moment they arrive.

 Two Days After Your Open House